MyForking/halite3-bot-1/README.md

 It simply classifies all map positions as `Clear`, `Occupied` by an opponenent, and `Reachable` by an opponent.
 This information is used by the ship AI to weigh their moves based on their safety needs.

+#### Misc

+- I found the easiest solution to opponents trying to block shipyard/dropoff was to ignore them.
+Just pretend they are not there and the first ship returning with halite will remove them without interrupting your game plan and special case handling.
+Also, this method will not be triggered by oponents accidentially passing over your structures.

 ### Known Bugs in the Final Version